Dean: Forouzan Golshani

 The College of Engineering offers four-year curricula leading to Bachelor of Science degrees in the disciplines of Engineering, Computer Science, and Engineering Technology.
 The B.S. programs provide broad education and training for entry to the professions and for continuing academic work toward advanced degrees.
 The graduate programs in the college include Master of Science degrees in Aerospace, Civil, Computer, Electrical and Mechanical Engineering, and in Computer Science.
 The Master of Science in Engineering is also offered in interdisciplinary areas.
 The Ph.D. in Engineering and Industrial Applied Mathematics is offered jointly with The Claremont Graduate University.
 These programs provide opportunities to specialize in the areas of Aerospace, Biomedical, Chemical, Civil, Computer, Electrical and Construction Management.

 The College of Engineering also offers undergraduate programs in electrical engineering and mechanical engineering as extension programs at Lancaster University Center, Lancaster, CA as part of the Antelope Valley Engineering Program.
-These special programs, offered through the College of Continuing and Professional Education (CCPE), have specific admission requirements and accept upper division transfer students only.
+These special programs, offered through the College of Professional and International Education (CPIE), have specific admission requirements and accept upper division transfer students only.
 The extension program employs a cohort-based model, expecting students to proceed as a group through the program in a prescribed sequence and placing greater emphasis on teamwork.

 The Bachelor of Science programs in Aerospace, Chemical, Civil, Computer, Electrical and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.